john-charles/recron/README.md

 # recron - A Simple yet powerful cron replacement.

-recron follows crontab syntax and should be a drop in replacement on any linux or unix system.
-But it is only supported by the author on debian/ubuntu.
+recron follows crontab syntax and aims be a drop in replacement from cron.
+It is only supported by the author on debian and ubuntu.

-It aims to be simple, starting from *what do you need in a scheduler on a laptop* Meaning that things like email support are down on the road map as optional extras and early versions will focus strictly on things like simple file logging nothing more complicated.
+It aims to be simple, starting from *what do you need in a scheduler on a laptop.*

-But it's design is module with the goal of having a plugin api to one day support email notifications, or even a we portal like jenkins.
+And then implementing more advance features later after the core is solid.

 Road Map of Goals: